 Trustees of Tomorrow Exchange Program

-Nova Ukraine is proud to partner with Global Youth Entrepreneurs to support Silicon Valley-Ukraine Youth Entrepreneurial Exchange Program
+Nova Ukraine is proud to partner with Global Youth Entrepreneurs to support Portland-Ukraine Youth Entrepreneurial Exchange Program

 GYE’s Trustees of Tomorrow (ToT) Exchange Program engages youth across borders and engenders shared entrepreneurial spirit and cross-cultural affinity through collaboration.
 ToT is the first balanced exchange initiative to entrust participants with the power over programming.